smuellerDD/lrng/README.md

 Linux kernel.
 The main improvements compared to the legacy /dev/random is to provide sufficient entropy during boot time as well as in virtual environments and when using SSDs.
-A secondary design goal is to limit the impact of the entropy collection on massive parallel systems and also allow the use accelerated cryptographic primitives.
+A secondary design goal is to limit the impact of the entropy collection on massive parallel systems and also allow the use of accelerated cryptographic primitives.
 Also, all steps of the entropic data processing are testable.